Alexander Lippisch

-Alexander Martin Lippisch (November 2, 1894 – February 11, 1976) was a German aeronautical engineer, a pioneer of aerodynamics who made important contributions to the understanding of tailless aircraft, delta wings and the ground effect, and also worked in the U.S. Within the Opel-RAK program, he was the designer of the world's first rocket-powered glider.
+Alexander Martin Lippisch (2 November 1894 – 11 February 1976) was a German aeronautical engineer, a pioneer of aerodynamics who made important contributions to the understanding of tailless aircraft, delta wings and the ground effect, and also worked in the U.S. Within the Opel-RAK program, he was the designer of the world's first rocket-powered glider.

 He developed and conceptualized delta wing designs which functioned practically in supersonic delta wing fighter aircraft as well as in hang gliders.
 People he worked with continued the development of the delta wing and supersonic flight concepts over the 20th century.
 His most famous designs are the Messerschmitt Me 163 rocket-powered interceptor and the Dornier Aerodyne.

 Early life

 Lippisch was born in Munich, Kingdom of Bavaria.
 He later recalled that his interest in aviation began with a demonstration conducted by Orville Wright over Tempelhof Field in Berlin in September 1909.
 Nonetheless, he planned to follow his father's footsteps into art school, until the outbreak of World War I intervened.
-During his service with the German Army, between 1915–1918, Lippisch had the chance to fly being an aerial photographer and mapper.
+During his service with the German Army, between 1915 and 1918, Lippisch had the chance to fly being an aerial photographer and mapper.